emirimoon/my-first-project/README.md

-# my-first-project
-This is my first project on GitHub.
+# About my first project
+**Color Flipper**
+It has two versions, simple and Hax color.
+You can _flip_ and take color hax that you like.